U.S. Debt Clock, National Debt, Financial Future

 In addition, taxes are most likely to take the hit given a rise in the debt ratio.
 As payment for interest debt escalates, coupled with the burden to continue maintaining the funding for fundamental services, taxation receipts should also be brought forth by this government.

-Again, this would happen either at increased income taxation levels, switching or expanding taxes on capital earnings, or payroll taxation.
 These would pinch disposable income and render saving, investment, or payment for necessary expenses harder.

 The Future of Social Security and Medicare